June 2-July 11, 2014

 These unpaid internships are optional, limited in number, not guaranteed, and will be assigned by the Prelaw Program on a first-come, first-served basis.
 If you're interested in being considered for an internship, it's to your advantage to apply to the program and pay your tuition and fees as early as possible.
 Please note that market conditions may affect the availability of internships.

-The Prelaw Program will make every effort to match your interests and talents with an available internship and to ensure that you'll be have an opportunity to observe what lawyers do on a day-to-day basis in an office or courtroom.
+The Prelaw Program will make every effort to match your interests and talents with an available internship and to ensure that you'll have an opportunity to observe what lawyers do on a day-to-day basis in an office or courtroom.
 The nature of each internship will be at the discretion of the hosting firm or organization.
 You should be prepared to work exceedingly hard at these internships as the goal is to replicate post-graduate work experience.

 Internships range from law firms to the legal department of a corporation, government agency, or nonprofit organization.